michaelsevilla/malacology-popper/paper/paper.md

 <!--Attaching functions -->

+![To generalize the LuaVM for use in both the OSD and MDS, Malacology detaches the core functionality into a Lua core module.
+The VM is dynamically loaded first (1) and then interfaces can execute (2).
+\label{fig:cls-osd-mds}](figures/cls-osd-mds.png)

 Both the object and balancer interfaces define functions and attach them to the core Lua sandbox.
-For example, the Lua object storage interface class attaches data, extended attribute, object map, and object version functions, to the the Lua core functions; the exact functions are shown in Listing~\ref{lst:attach_functions}.
+For example, the Lua object storage interface class attaches data, extended attribute, object map, and object version functions, to the Lua core functions, as shown in Figure \ref{fig:cls-osd-mds}.
 The advantages of this is that we avoid duplicating code, we provide a framework for putting Lua code in other parts of the system, and we remove components and APIs that are too integrated with the OSD.

 <!--
   \begin{minted}[frame=lines]{C++} #include